albertpai/Portfolio/README.md

 # Portfolio
 This is my portfolio website.
-It will includes:
+It includes these contents:
 - Bio
 - Tech interests and skills
 - Attitude & motivations